thinker-g/yii2-ishtar-gate/README.md

 *PS: Instructions of setting up these enhanced features will be mentioned in later sections.*

 ### Does is hurt?
 The system performance has been well considered while designing this module.
-Even the module is not frequently used and needs to be mounted to the "bootstrap" phase, it does nothing when it's disabled.
+Even the module is not frequently used and needs to be mounted to the "bootstrap" phase, it does nothing when it's set to disabled.
 To load an empty module takes barely no resource for yii framework.